Below, we’ll explore the merits of a weighted blanket and how to figure out what kind of weighted blanket is right for couples.

 The science behind the weighted blanket can be explained by a special technique occupational and massage therapists call deep touch pressure therapy (DTP).
 DTP is a way to apply manual hand pressure in order to soothe sensory disorder issues, stress, anxiety, and insomnia.

+There are many benefits of weighted blankets.
 Weighted blankets mimic the effects of DTP and can help ameliorate many different types of conditions.
 Using one of these specially engineered blankets helps your body release endorphins, aka the “feel good” hormones.
 DTP also promotes the release of neurotransmitters like serotonin and dopamine, which deliver a sense of well-being and calmness.
 You know that happy feeling you get after returning home to a comfy couch or bed where you can finally decompress and relax?
-Those endorphins and neurotransmitters are swirling around, telling your body to chill out!
-(We recommend you listen.)
+Those endorphins and neurotransmitters are swirling around, telling your body to chill out (we recommend you listen)!

-But if you’re having issues relaxing, a weighted blanket for anxiety and stress-relief might be the perfect tool to get back to your natural, happy state.
-And, if you’re sharing a bed with a partner, he or she might benefit from the perks of using a weighted blanket, too.
+But if you’re having issues relaxing, a weighted blanket for anxiety and stress relief might be the perfect tool to get back to your natural, happy state.
+In addition to making you feel good, weighted blankets can help sleep by allowing you to fall asleep faster and stay asleep for longer.
+And, if you’re sharing a bed with a partner, they might benefit from the perks of using a weighted blanket, too.

 Can a Couple Share a Weighted Blanket?